hakansuku/D1APACTraining/9_1 Manually instrument your Python application with OpenTelemetry.md

 - Choose Manually select instance type.
 Select and delete all types of VM in the list.
 Simply add t2.medium type instance to the list.
 ![](https://github.com/hakansuku/D1APACTraining/blob/main/images/PHP/vmtype.png?raw=true)

-- At the bottom press Done button.
+- At the bottom of page press LAUNCH button.
 This will create a spot VM instance for our test purpose.

 > Go to AWS EC2 instance tab and observe new instance being created.